 Denosumab is a drug treatment which is used to reduce the risk of broken bones in people with osteoporosis.
-It is given in a hospital, clinic or GP surgery as a sub cutaneous injection (just under the skin) every 6 months.
+It is given as a sub cutaneous injection (just under the skin) every 6 months.

 Why do I need a drug treatment for osteoporosis and how does denosumab work?

 Drug treatments are prescribed if you have osteoporosis and are at a high risk of broken bones.
 These treatments help strengthen your bones and reduce your risk of having fractures.
 They do not help the pain that occurs when bones break.
 Bone is constantly being broken down (resorption) and rebuilt (formation) by specialist bone cells.
 This is called bone remodelling.
 When this becomes out of balance and more bone is broken down than is rebuilt osteoporosis occurs.
 Denosumab is a monoclonal antibody which inhibits the cells that break down bone (osteoclasts) and as a consequence prevents bone loss.
 It does this by blocking a protein that is involved in stimulating bone resorption known as RANK ligand.
 By blocking RANK ligand, denosumab prevents bone loss and thereby reduces the risk of broken bones.

 How can I get the most out of my drug treatment?

 Find out about your drug treatment so that you can be involved in decisions being made and you will know what to expect.
 Talk to your doctor and/or contact the National Osteoporosis Society’s Helpline if you have any questions or concerns.
 If you don’t already have a copy of the Patient Information Leaflet which describes how the drug is given and the possible side effects ask for a copy when you are given the injection.
 It is important that you gather as much information as possible and discuss any worries you may have prior to having the first injection.